awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.SQLServer.md

 This tutorial creates an EC2 instance and an RDS for Microsoft SQL Server DB instance\.
 The tutorial shows you how to access the DB instance from the EC2 instance using the Microsoft SQL Server Management Studio client\.
 As a best practice, this tutorial creates a private DB instance in a virtual private cloud \(VPC\)\.
 In most cases, other resources in the same VPC, such as EC2 instances, can access the DB instance, but resources outside of the VPC can't access it\.

+After you complete the tutorial, there is a public and private subnet in each Availability Zone in your VPC\.
+In one Availability Zone, the EC2 instance is in the public subnet, and the DB instance is in the private subnet\.

 **Important**
 There's no charge for creating an AWS account\.
 However, by completing this tutorial, you might incur costs for the AWS resources you use\.
 You can delete these resources after you complete the tutorial if they are no longer needed\.